Christchurch Garden City Trust presents

 Avondale Rd: Several detours, as road workers did repairs.

-Avondale Rd / Breezes Rd junction: Liquefactioned shops, all closed.
-ROAD CLOSED signs & orange, plastic, road cone cordons.
-Workmen wearing orange hard hats & orange Hi-Vis vests fixed Breezes Rd.
-SCIRT sign: REBUILDING THE CITYS'S ROADS AND UNDERGROUND PIPES
+Avondale Rd / Breezes Rd junction: Liquefactioned-shops were all closed.
+ROAD CLOSED signs & orange-plastic-road-cone-cordons were abundant.
+Workmen wearing orange hard-hats & orange Hi-Vis vests fixed Breezes Rd.
+A SCIRT sign: REBUILDING THE CITYS'S ROADS AND UNDERGROUND PIPES

 Breezes Rd / Avonside Dr junction: Grey skies.